 The seismic design of the project is an important controlling aspect of the project.
 The materials available for building the dams are not the best in the world.
-There is a lot of friable sandstone (friable means breaks easily, from solid to sand), and so it turns out that designing the dam to be seismically stable is a critical aspect of the design, and we have been working on been suggested as an of the Watana dam.
-It is mic area and is of a sim that problem for the past two or three years.
+There is a lot of friable sandstone (friable means breaks easily, from solid to sand), and so it turns out that designing the dam to be seismically stable is a critical aspect of the design, and we have been working on that problem for the past two or three years.
 One of the design earthquakes is a magnitude 7.5 event occurring about seven miles from the dam.
 This is almost identical with one of the possible design earthquakes for the Watana dam unless Acres is successful in proving that the Talkeetna thrust is not active.
 At the present time, the Talkeetna thrust is a fault near the Watana damsite whose activity is questionable but it is believed to be inactive.
-If it remains in the inactive category, then the severity of shaking for Watana will be less than that for Uribante-Caparo proiect in general.
+If it remains in the inactive category, then the severity of shaking for Watana will be less than that for Uribante-Caparo project in general.